Worthy service and a friend you can trust.

 A Seedsman meets those needs using the best seed available

-Dean Louis Thompson at Iowa Srate lectured all the Entering freshman in the Agromomy major.
+Dean Louis Thompson at Iowa State lectured all the Entering freshman in the Agronomy major.
 I was there in 1979.

 He spoke of 11 year cattle cycle and 21 year major cycles.